-The Central Thames Path- Oxford to Marlow in 4 days walking Code: TPC5
+Oxford to Marlow in 4 Days Walking Code: TPC5

-We offer a 4 and a 6 day walk on the central section of the Thames Path starting in Oxford and finishing in Marlow.
+We offer 2 itineraries on the central section of the Thames Path starting in Oxford and finishing in Marlow.
+Choose from 4 or 6 days walking.
 The 4 day option has an 18 mile day so you need to have a good level of fitness to complete this walk.
-The 6 day option takes it easier to allow you the time to enjoy the river and the historic towns along the way.
+The 6 day option takes things easier and allows you time to enjoy the river and the historic towns along the way.

 |Day 1||Travel to Oxford for your first nights accommodation|